Florence: Food and wine production

-Transportation
+Transport

 Cars

 The centre of Florence is closed to through-traffic, although buses, taxis and residents with appropriate permits are allowed in.
 This area is commonly referred to as the ZTL (Zona Traffico Limitato), which is divided into several subsections.
 Residents of one section, therefore, will only be able to drive in their district and perhaps some surrounding ones.
 Cars without permits are allowed to enter after 7:30 pm, or before 7:30 am.
 The rules shift during the tourist-filled summers, putting more restrictions on where one can get in and out.

 Buses

 ATAF&Li-nea was the bus company that ran the principal public transit network in the city; it was one of the companies of the consortium ONE Scarl to accomplish the contract stipulated with the Regione Toscana for the public transport in the 2018–2019 period.
 Individual tickets, or a pass called Carta Agile with multiple rides, are purchased in advance and must be validated once on board.
 These tickets may be used on ATAF&Li-nea buses, Tramvia and second-class local trains only within city railway stations.
 The bus fleet consisted of 446 urban, 5 suburban, 20 intercity and 15 tourism buses.

 Intercity bus transit is run by the SITA, COPIT, and CAP Autolinee companies.
 The transit companies also accommodate travellers from the Amerigo Vespucci Airport, which is 5 km west of the city centre, and which has scheduled services run by major European carriers.

 Since 1 November 2021, the public local transport is operated by Autolinee Toscane.